 - Set the EMC Directive compliant EMC filter to the inverter.
-Insert line noise filters and ferrite cores to the power and control cables as required. - Connect the inverter to an earthed power supply. - Install a motor, the EMC Directive compliant EMC filter, and a control cable according to the instructions written in the EMC Installation Guidelines (BCN-A21041-204) - The cable length between the inverter and the motor is 5m maximum. - Confirm that the final integrated system with the inverter conforms with the EMC Directive.
+Insert line noise filters and ferrite cores to the power and control cables as required. - Connect the inverter to an earthed power supply. - Install a motor, the EMC Directive compliant EMC filter, and a control cable according to the instructions written in the EMC Installation Guidelines (BCN-A21041-204) (Please contact your sales representative for the EMC Installation Guidelines.) - The cable length between the inverter and the motor is 5m maximum. - Confirm that the final integrated system with the inverter conforms with the EMC Directive.